Man with intellectual disability victim of Napier hit and run

-Police are appealing for witnesses after a man with an intellectual disability and speech impediment was the victim of a crash in Napier on Saturday.
+Police are appealing for witnesses after a man with an intellectual disability and speech impediment was the victim of a crash in Napier.

-A police statement said the man was hit by a car while riding his scooter at the Kennedy and Taradale Road roundabout about 11.40am.
+A police statement said the man was hit by a car while riding his scooter at the Kennedy and Taradale Road roundabout about 11.40am on Friday.

 An unknown white people mover-type vehicle failed to give way at the roundabout and hit the man, knocking him to the ground.